-The script will give you different avenues for configuration templates, either for ARP mode or VLAN mode.
-Depending on what you want to achieve, we strongly recommend that you start with the "VLAN isolation mode with Registration and Detection (snort)" template (option t template 8).
-Hence, the script will ask some more information about your network infrastructure, like the DNS servers, and the DHCP servers address, etc.
+The script will give you different avenues for configuration.
+Depending on what you want to achieve you answer the questions presented to you.
+The script will ask some more information about your network infrastructure, like the DNS servers, and the DHCP servers address, etc.

-Keep in mind that the resulting PacketFence configuration will be located in /usr/local/pf/conf/pf.conf, and it can always be adjusted by hand afterward.
+Keep in mind that the resulting PacketFence configuration will be located in /usr/local/pf/conf/pf.conf and /usr/local/pf/conf/networks.conf and it can always be adjusted by hand afterward.